 Students interview in March and select a site by the end of April.
-Internships begin the last week of May and continue through mid-August.
+Internships typically begin by the last week of May or first week of June and continue through mid-August.
 Some students who choose internships in the Bay Area start before the end of May.
-With approval from their field supervisor in limited cases, some students may opt to work part-time over a longer period of time.
-And more than 60 percent of our students who do a local internship continue to work with their organizations during the academic year.
+With approval from their field consultant in limited cases, some students may opt to work part-time over a longer period of time.
+More than 60 percent of our students who do a local internship continue to work with their organizations during the academic year.

 Does a student expect to be paid?

 Yes.
 Most internships are paid.
 Pay varies significantly by the type of organization, project, and geographic location.
 In 2018, the summer monthly compensation that MPH students received ranged from $2,400 to $21,600 ($15 to $45 per hour).
 Considering the high Bay Area cost of living, academic program costs, and students’ professional background/work experience we strive for students to get paid.

 What about insurance coverage for interns?

 Student health insurance provides coverage during the summer months.